Stickman230/Cybersecurity_Notes/Offensive_Cybersecurity/THM/Web/Authentication/Enumeration & Brute Force/(1) Enumeration & Brute Force - Authentication Enumeration.md

 Data from previous security breaches is a goldmine for attackers as it allows them to test whether compromised usernames and passwords are reused across different platforms.
 - Exploit username is reused but also potential password recycling

+# HTTP Authentication Header

+- HTTP Basic Authentication is defined in [RFC 7617](https://datatracker.ietf.org/doc/html/rfc7617).
+- It specifies that the credentials (username and password) should be transported as a base64-encoded string within the HTTP Authorization header.

+This method is straightforward but not secure over non-HTTPS connections, as base64 is not an encryption method and can be easily decoded.
+The real threat often comes from **weak credentials that can be brute-forced.**